marouane-abdi/django_mysql_connector/README.md

   Open a terminal or command prompt.

-5 - Navigate to your project's root directory using the cd command.
-For example:
+5 - Navigate to your project's root directory using the cd command. cd app

-cd app
   6 Apply any pending database migrations by running the following command:

   python manage.py migrate